murabcd/fragmenta/README.md

   Modern Form Builder Built With Next.js, Convex, and AI SDK.
 </p>

-- Intuitive form builder with drag-and-drop interface, customizable appearance and behavior, and form preview before publishing
+- Drag-and-drop form builder with live preview and customization
-- Multiple question types including text, multiple choice, checkboxes, and more, with conditional logic and required field validation
+- Supports multiple question types, validation, and conditional logic
-- Form publishing features to share forms, generate shareable links, and embed forms on websites
-- Response collection with tools to gather, analyze, and export data, plus real-time response notifications
+- Easy form sharing, embedding, and real-time response collection
-- Organization management for creating and managing forms within organizations, role-based access control, and team workspaces
+- Organization and team management with roles and permissions
-- User authentication with secure login, OAuth integration, and password protection
+- Secure authentication with OAuth and password protection
-- Team collaboration features such as inviting team members, managing permissions and roles, and activity tracking

 <p align="center">
   <a href="#features"><strong>Features</strong></a> ·